-- Office of the Secretary of Defense and Joint Staff FOIA Requester Service Center.
-This center processes FOIA requests for records related to the Office of the Secretary of Defense and the Joint Staff, including the U.S. Joint Forces Command and specific components.
-More information is available on the Office of the Secretary of Defense and Joint Staff Requester Service Center website.
+- Office of the Secretary of Defense and Joint Staff FOIA Requester Service Center - This Requester Service Center processes FOIA requests for records related to the OSD and Joint Staff, including the U.S. Joint Forces Command and specific OSD components.
+More information is available on the OSD and Joint Staff Requester Service Center website.

-- Army Deputy Chief of Staff, G-1, FOIA Office.
-The Army FOIA Office manages the FOIA and Privacy Act in accordance with applicable laws and provides information to military members, Department of Defense civilians, military family members, the American public, Congress and the news media.
+- Army Deputy Chief of Staff, G-1, FOIA Office - The Army FOIA Office manages the FOIA Privacy Act in accordance with applicable laws and provides information to military members, Department of Defense, civilians, military family members, the American public, the Congress and the news media.
 More information is available on the Army FOIA Office website.

-- Department of the Navy FOIA Office.
-The Navy FOIA Office provides access to Department of the Navy's (to include the U.S. Marine Corps) documents through a citizen-centered services and a results-oriented FOIA program in accordance with all federal laws and Departments of Justice, Defense and Navy regulations.
+- Department of the Navy FOIA Office - The Navy FOIA Office provides access to Department of the Navy's (including the U.S. Marine Corps) documents through a citizen-centered services and a results-oriented FOIA program in accordance with all federal laws and Department of Justice, Department of Defense and Navy regulations.
 More information is available on the Navy FOIA Office website.

 - Air Force FOIA - The Air Force FOIA website provides information and guidance on who can request records, where to send a FOIA request, how to make a FOIA or Privacy request and the fees associated with a request for records.
 More information is available on the Air Force FOIA website.

 - Coast Guard, Management Programs and Policy Division - The Coast Guard makes records available to the public to the greatest extent possible in keeping with the spirit of the FOIA while balancing the need to protect privacy and security interests.
 More information is available on the Management Programs and Policy Division website.